How Ray Lewis used his humble beginnings to be successful.

 In an interview, Lewis Howes talks to Ray Lewis about his life and success while inspiring others to achieve their greatness.
 Lewis goes into depth with Ray on his tragic past, humble beginnings, as Ray expresses that it’s ok to have failures in life.
 Ray believes everyone that has succeeded in life has faced adversity and you simply can’t dodge adversity.

 Keep your cool when you’re facing life and don’t let life be bigger than you.

 Ray Lewis continued his college endeavors and playing line backer for the University of Miami.
 In 1996, he gained the opportunity to be selected by the Baltimore Raves in the first round as the 26th pick of the NFL draft.
 Ray was beyond ecstatic to be drafted in the NFL and play for a professional football team.
 “We get one opportunity in life, one chance at life to do whatever you’re going to do, and lay your foundation and make whatever mark you’re going to make.
 Whatever legacy you’re going to leave; leave your legacy!”
 Ray would say in speaking with his Baltimore Ravens teammates.

-Even after all these years that passed, Ray Lewis still remembers his past and believing in God as being his ultimate motivators to achieving his goals.
-Ray has shown that anyone who had an abusive family history doesn’t mean you have to use those experiences in a negative way; use them as motivating yourself to achieve your ultimate greatness and pushing through your own barriers.
+Even after all these years that passed, Ray Lewis still remembers his past and believing in God as being his ultimate motivators.
+Ray has shown that anyone who had an abusive family history doesn’t mean your life is over; use them as motivating yourself to achieve your ultimate greatness and pushing through your own barriers.